Making Learning Meaningful

 Enrolment: 546 students (96% from language backgrounds other than English)

 Bankstown Girls’ High School is a comprehensive high school in the metropolitan South-West region.
 It is a rich and diverse community in which over 40 different languages are spoken.
-At Bankstown Girls’ High School, we are committed to developing empowered, creative, thoughtful young women to become proud, responsible active local and global citizens.
+At Bankstown Girls’ High School, students and teachers are committed to developing empowered, creative, thoughtful young women to become proud, responsible active local and global citizens.

-We have a culture of future focused teaching and learning, inquiry based strategies and connected curriculum to develop a solid foundation for life-long learning and the development of critical and creative thinking skills.
+The school has a culture of contemporary teaching and learning, inquiry based strategies and a connected curriculum to develop a solid foundation for life-long learning and the development of critical and creative thinking skills.

 To address student engagement issues, the Making Learning Meaningful (MLM) project enables student teams to direct their own learning by selecting a global issue they feel strongly about.
-Our learning environment has high expectations for our students to be resourceful, empathetic and resilient learners.
-Our program further develops student voice and leadership and effective & ethical use of technology.
+The learning environment has high expectations for our students to be resourceful, empathetic and resilient learners.
+The program further develops student voice and leadership and effective & ethical use of technology.

 The school leadership team supports and is committed to a whole school approach.
 Each key learning area has developed programs supporting the MLM project.
-Our teachers engage in ongoing professional learning based around inquiry processes and strategies.
+Teachers engage in ongoing professional learning based on inquiry processes and strategies.